Teth: Hebrew teth

-As well, in gematria, the number 15 is written with Tet and Vav, (9+6) to avoid the normal construction Yud and Hei (10+5) which spells a name of God.
-Similarly, 16 is written with Tet and Zayin (9+7) instead of Yud and Vav (10+6) to avoid spelling part of the Tetragrammaton.
+As well, in gematria, the number 15 is written with Teth and Vav, (9+6) to avoid the normal construction Yod and He (10+5) which spells a name of God.
+Similarly, 16 is written with Teth and Zayin (9+7) instead of Yod and Vav (10+6) to avoid spelling part of the Tetragrammaton.

-Tet is also one of the seven letters which receive special crowns (called tagin) when written in a Sefer Torah.
-See Shin, Ayin, Gimmel, Nun, Zayin, and Tzadi.
+Teth is also one of the seven letters which receive special crowns (called tagin) when written in a Torah Scroll.
+See Shin, Ayin, Gimel, Nun, Zayin, and Sade.